williamazevedodepaula/mashgin-assignment/api/README.md

   * **order**: Contains the OrderRepository, its unit tests and interface. provides access to the Orders collection in the database.
   * **order**: Contains the ProductRepository, its unit tests and interface. provides access to the Products collection in the database.
   * **mongo-db-connection-factory.ts**: Contains the connection factory, responsible for connecting to the database using the environment variables.
 * **module**: Considering this is a small application, no framework was used for dependency injection.
-So, this module was implemented as a responsible for orchestrate the dependency injection and providing the already initialized instances of the containers so that the **app.ts** can use it.
+So, this module was implemented as a responsible for orchestrating dependency injection and providing the already initialized  container instances, so that the **app.ts** can use it.
 * **model**: definitions of each entity model.
 * **exceptions**: Custom exceptions